makohda/IDRC_first_step_course_2018/README.md

 ## Install softwares required for (minimal) sequence analysis
-At first, type this, to cover scientific programs well
+At first, type this, to tell homebrew much more scientific programs
 `$ brew tap brewsci/bio`

 ### Install bwa